Introduction: Space-Saving Kitchen Rack — Easy DIY Project

 If your pipe is stainless steel, zinc-coated, or otherwise treated against corrosion, it is ready to use.
 Pipe you buy in a home-improvement store will likely corrosion free.

-If your pipe is iron like mine (unlikely), it is at risk of rusting.
+If your pipe is iron, like mine, it is at risk of rusting.
 You will need to sand off any rust (sandpaper or electric sander) and paint it to prevent future corrosion.

 Explanation of Pictures